Someone decided you had to choose.

 Here's the thing nobody tells you:

-They're teaching from memory.
+They're teaching from that lane.

-I'm teaching from Monday morning.
+I'm teaching from Monday morning — while running all four.

 That difference is the whole point of this newsletter.